By Matthew Key, Head of Customer Innovation, Global Banking & Financial Markets.

 So, with customers apparently eager for more digital service and competition fierce, I’ll be looking out for these trends:

 Banks will want to keep things simple as more digital services pile extra demand on their networks.
 They already know the cloud can help them give customers a great experience and still keep costs low and flexibility high.
 But the more cloud services they use, the more they’ll need to manage them from one place, on one network, to keep costs down and performance high.

 More targeted, more personal service

 Banks will also start exploiting the internet of things to target services more precisely.
-Our report says about one in three people are willing to share data such as location, energy use and payment history to get more targeted service.
+Our report says around one in three people are willing to share data like location, energy use and payment history to get more targeted service.
 The numbers are higher for people who feel closer to their bank and more comfortable with technology.
-Using the internet of things could, for instance, speed up services like mortgage applications by tapping into live data on the property and analyzing lending risk in real time.
+Using the internet of things could, for instance, speed up services like mortgage applications by tapping into live data on the property and analysing lending risk in real time.

 Retail banks will start catching up with investment banks when it comes to blockchain.
 The shared online ledger could be a tool for processing and settling transactions.
 This could be the year when retail banks start trialing some early concepts.
 Blockchain could be more mainstream in around two years, especially if it helps speed up and secure the systems behind banks’ maturing digital services.

 And here’s why you should download the report.

 BT & Avaya carried out consumer research on attitudes towards digital banking from 3000 customers across the UK, Germany, and Spain.
 This video explains some of the top findings from the in-depth report, which can be accessed by completing the form on this page.

 Download the full Youbiquity Finance report by completing the form on this page to find out the implications for your organisation.